List of Days of Our Lives characters introduced in the 1980s: Savannah Wilder

 Savannah Wilder is a fictional character on the NBC daytime soap opera Days of Our Lives, played by Shannon Tweed from April 26, 1985, to December 4, 1986.

 Savannah was a crime boss who used a pornography business as a cover for a heroin smuggling operation that was supported by Victor Kiriakis.
 It was foiled by Bo Brady and Abe's brother Theo.

 Savannah became romantically involved with Chris Kositchek, and continued her heroin business.
 He found out and helped send her to prison.
 After being released from prison, Savannah attempted to reform to be with Chris, but after discovered she hired a man to attack Marlena so she could look like a hero he dumped her again.
 Some time later, she left Salem.

 In Days of Our Lives: Beyond Salem, she is briefly mentioned.
-Her and Chris ended up eventually reconnecting, got married, and run a health club.
+She and Chris ended up eventually reconnecting, getting married, and running a health club.